kingpill/BasicICO/README.md

-# SimpleICO
+# Basic ICO
-Simple token with an ICO function built in
+Basic token with an ICO function built in